-Last year I had the idea to make popcorn balls and arrange them in the shape of an American flag and I just never found the time… lucky for me, my sister is visiting and so this week she helped me get around to it.
+Last year I had the idea to make popcorn balls and arrange them in the shape of an American flag and I just never found the time… lucky for me, my sister is visiting and so this week she helped me finally get around to making them.
 If you plan on going to a gathering this summer for Memorial, Independence, or Labor Day (or all of the above), this would be the perfect addition to a dessert table.

 A while back I found a couple of commercial sized cookie sheets at the DI (Deseret Industries) for a dollar each…and I have just been itching to do a large-scale dessert or other project with them.
 I finally got to use them!!!
 They are so big that they don’t even fit in my oven, but I knew if I kept them around long enough I would find a use…even if I do have to wash them in the bathtub when I’m done;).